 As to the second point, consider the result if Credit Shelter Trust B is structured as a defective grantor trust with the surviving spouse as grantor.
 This might be accomplished by giving the surviving spouse the power to replace Credit Shelter Trust B assets with assets of equal value.
 The surviving spouse would owe income tax on the income remaining in the trust or distributed to other beneficiaries, and the tax payments would reduce his or her taxable estate without being considered gifts.
-Having Credit Shelter B treated as a defective grantor trust established and funded by the surviving spouse could actually save more estate tax than would otherwise be the case by having the surviving spouse's estate reduced by the income taxes paid by him or her on the trust income, assuming that the surviving spouse has no power of appointment or rights over the trust assets that would cause Credit Shelter Trust B to be included in his or her estate for estate tax purposes.
+Having Credit Shelter B treatThe less interest that the surviving spouse has in this trust, the more likely that the IRS will accept that Section 1014(e) should not bar a step-up.